graphsense/graphsense-tagpack-tool/README.md

 Run

-    cp docker/conf.sql.template docker/conf.sql
+    cp docker/postgres-conf.sql.template postgres-conf.sql

 and modify the configuration parameters to your requirements.
+If no special config is needed an emtpy file is also valid.

+    touch postgres-conf.sql

 Start a PostgreSQL instance using Docker Compose: